 Stats on the Benefits of Stadium and Field Advertising

-Just like with any other type of marketing, stadium and field advertising is all about bringing in business.
+Like with any other type of marketing, stadium and field advertising are all about bringing in business.
 Studies have shown the benefits of this type of advertising, and below are a few numbers showing why you should look into it for yourself.

-- Seven out of ten spectators can correctly identify a product that had been advertised to them at a sporting event.
+- Seven out of ten spectators can correctly identify a product advertised to them at a sporting event.

-- 130 million unique fans attend professional and college game annually.
+- 130 million unique fans attend professional and college games annually.

 - 61% of the audiences at stadiums and arenas are men, making digital video advertising especially effective if your target audience is male.